-The Silicon Valley companies are anti-flag on President Trump's immigration policy, summary of opinion of IT celebrities
+Silicon Valley companies rebelled against President Trump's immigration policy, summarizing the opinions of IT celebrities

 Apple, Microsoft and Uber help staff stranded by Trump ban (update: Airbnb)